amfalotico/amfalotico/README.md

 - Hi, I’m Anthony Falotico (He/Him).
-I'm currently a data analytics engineer at IBM, working on the Client Segmentation and Quota team in the Global Sales Incentives department.
+I'm a data analytics engineer at IBM, working on the Client Segmentation and Quota team in the Global Sales Incentives department.
 - I work mostly with client data, sales data, and seller data.
 - I work a lot with SQL and Python, and occasionally with VBA in Excel.
 - I'm interested in data analytics, because I enjoy turning data into easily understood and comprehensive insights for stakeholders and decision makers.